astrofrog/Astropy4MPIK/fits.rst

 and you can then populate the data and header attributes with whatever information you like::

     >>> import numpy as np
     >>> hdu.data = np.random.random((128,128))

-Note that setting the data already populates the header with basic information:
+Note that setting the data automatically populates the header with basic information:

     >>> hdu.header
     SIMPLE  =                    T / conforms to FITS standard